dekoza/mtgpl/RTR.rst

 Chromatic Lantern
-    Lands you control have \"{T}: Add one mana of any color to your mana pool.\"
+    Lands you control have \"|tap|: Add one mana of any color to your mana pool.\"

-    {T}: Add one mana of any color to your mana pool.
+    |tap|: Add one mana of any color to your mana pool.

 Chronic Flooding